 Why?
 You can use more words for your notification and your reader who missed the post, but is interested in that special theme can get there directly.
 It is more likely that they read the post they want to read than that they search themselves to the post.
 Furthermore, when you later reblog or repost your material it leads to the post and not to the newest post on your blog.
 It is more likely that you get newer followers when they get to the material they want by one click only.

-I wore this work outfit of a winter white dress with a plaid blazer, H belt and open toe pumps early this fall when temperatures were still in the 40s (~5C).
+I wore this work outfit of a winter white dress with a plaid blazer, H belt and open toe pumps early this fall when temperatures were still in the 40s (5oC).
+This classic office look gets it twist from the zipper in the back of the dress.
 For the commute to work I added my golden leather trench coat and sun glasses.
-This classic office look gets it twist from the zipper in the back of the dress and the classic outer wear gets its twist from the material (leather) and color (gold).
-For classic clothes to not look boring a twist is a must.
-Tweet this.
+The classic outerwear gets its twist from the material (leather) and color (gold).
+When wearing classic clothes, a twist is a must to not look boring.
+Tweet about this.

 Tomorrow a new Wednesday series on Dress 4 Success starts on High Latitude Style.
 Stop by to not miss it.